-The Christian Education Ministry Track is designed to equip the student for ministry as a youth or education specialist in a congregation.
+The A.A. in Christian Education is designed to equip the student for ministry as a youth or education specialist in a congregation.
 Specifically, each student will receive instruction and experiences preparing them to:

 - Develop a philosophy of education consistent with Scripture; - Develop skills and various styles of teaching that are requisite for the discovery and transmission of truth; - Analyze the needs and styles of learners of all ages, using Scripture and educational research; - Construct curricula appropriate to the various learning settings and styles.